s22-tech/grav-plugin-logerrors/README.md

 # Updating

 Manually updating logerrors is pretty simple.
-Here is what you will need to do to get this done:
+Here is what you'll need to do:

 * Delete the `your/site/user/plugins/logerrors` directory.
 * Downalod the new version of the Logerrors plugin from either [GitHub](https://github.com/s22-tech/grav-plugin-logerrors).